bgamari/ghc-wiki-import/records/syntax-directed-name-resolution.md

 get :: Lens record field -> record -> field
 val = get #a record

+-- Due to type of 'get' and known type of 'record':
 #a :: Lens M.Record field
--- # resolution on Lens:
+-- # resolution on Lens M.Record:
 M.a :: Lens M.Record Int
 -- val is
 val = get M.a record